minhnhatnoe/isolate/README.md

 Also, Isolate's [manual page](http://www.ucw.cz/moe/isolate.1.html) is available online.

+## Quick start

+### Docker image

+The fastest way to start is grabbing the pre-built docker image at `ghcr.io/minhnhatnoe/isolate:latest`, which can be used as a standalone image or a base image.
+The image includes:

+- `isolate-cg-keeper`: Establish the Control Group subtree for running processes and future sandboxes.
+This should be started before running any `isolate` and `isolate-check-environment` commands.
+If `isolate-cg-keeper` is not the sole process at the root Control Group, execute this binary with `--move-cg-neighbors` to not violate [Control Group v2's No Internal Process Constraint](https://docs.kernel.org/admin-guide/cgroup-v2.html#no-internal-process-constraint).

 To compile Isolate, you need:

 - pkg-config
 - headers for the libcap library (usually available in a libcap-dev package)
 - headers for the libsystemd library (libsystemd-dev package) for compilation of isolate-cg-keeper

 You may need `a2x` (found in [AsciiDoc](https://asciidoc-py.github.io/a2x.1.html)) for building manual.
 But if you only want the isolate binary, you can just run `make isolate`